MicrosoftDocs/fabric-docs/docs/onelake/security/get-started-data-access-roles.md

 - Reshare
 - Execute
 - ReadAll
-- ViewOutput
-- ViewLogs

-Once a permission is selected, any virtualized members show in the **Assigned people and groups** list.
-The users have text beside their name indicating that they were assigned by the workspace permissions.
+After selecting the permissions, select **Add** to update the **Assigned users** list with the changes.
+The users have text beside their name indicating that they were assigned by the lakehouse permissions.
 These users can't be manually removed from the role assignment.
-Instead, remove the corresponding permissions from the virtualization control or remove the Fabric permission.
+Instead, remove the corresponding permissions from the **Add users based on Lakehouse permissions** control or remove the Fabric permission.

 ## Known issues

-The external data sharing preview feature (link) isn't compatible with the data access roles preview.
+The [external data sharing preview](../../governance/external-data-sharing-overview.md) feature isn't compatible with the data access roles preview.
 When you enable the data access roles preview on a lakehouse, any existing external data shares may stop working.

 ## Related content